MoebiusSolutions/jacle/README.md

-# moesol-commons
+# Just Another Commons Library, Eh?
+(JACLE)

 ## Overview

-This is a common base library with minimum dependencies.
+This is a common base library with minimum dependencies that augments the basic JDK.
 Think Google's Guava.
 The modules include:

-__moesol-commons__
+__commons__

 *   The main base library

-__moesol-commons-test__
+__commons-test__

 *   A library specifically intended for use in unit testing (to be included at "test" scope)

-__moesol-commons-testing__
+__commons-unit-tests__

-*   The unit tests for moesol-commons (happens to use moesol-commons-test, so it was broken out)
+*   The unit tests for commons (happens to use commons-test, so it was broken out).
+This is not intended for consumption by other products.

 ## Branches and Releases

 Important points:

 *   The main work-in-progress branch is "develop", __not__ "master", this is the convention of git-flow.
-*   This project uses __git-flow__, with default settings, except that release tags are prefixed with "moesol-commons-".
+*   This project uses __git-flow__, with default settings, except that release tags are prefixed with "jacle-".

 Here's a quick overview of the branching pattern: